joshghent/blog/content/blog/github-actions-pr-env/index.md

 ### Post a comment

 Next we need to post a comment to the pull request with the URL's from the output.
-I copied the format of the message from the one that the native cloudflare integration uses because it looks quite good.
+I copied the format of the message from the one that the native Cloudflare integration uses because it looks quite good.

 If there is no comment, it will create one.
 If there is one, it will update it.
 Simple!